Context LatticeBy Private Memory Corp

 Integration target for launch

-• Current public retrieval baseline: staged fast-return with async slow-source continuation and icm_spike memory-bank default.
+• Current public retrieval baseline: staged fast-return with async slow-source continuation and Qdrant-first local Lite recall.

 Prerequisite